Billing for Standard, Agency, and Partner accounts

 - Sees its subscriptions and request usage as normal.

-- Sees a message in Billing indicating that an Agency or Partner is paying for them.
+- Sees a message in Billing indicating that an Agency / Partner account is paying for them.

-- Can't change plan tiers, payment methods, or invoice details from inside the sub account, those actions are performed from the Agency / Partner account.
+- Can't change plan tiers, payment methods, or invoice details, those actions are done from the Agency / Partner account.

 - Receives no invoices of its own.
 Invoices live on the Agency / Partner account.